kubernetes/community/contributors/design-proposals/performance-related-monitoring.md

 ### Adding per-pod probe-time, which increased the number of PodStatus updates, causing major slowdown

 In September 2015 we tried to add per-pod probe times to the PodStatus.
 It caused (https://github.com/kubernetes/kubernetes/issues/14273) a massive increase in both number and total volume of object (PodStatus) changes.
-It drastically increased the load on API server which wasn’t able to handle new number of requests quickly enough, violating our response time SLO.
+It drastically increased the load on API server which wasn't able to handle new number of requests quickly enough, violating our response time SLO.
 We had to revert this change.

 ### Late Ready->Running PodPhase transition caused test failures as it seemed like slowdown

 In late September we encountered a strange problem (https://github.com/kubernetes/kubernetes/issues/14554): we observed an increased observed latencies in small clusters (few
 Nodes).
-It turned out that it’s caused by an added latency between PodRunning and PodReady phases.
+It turned out that it's caused by an added latency between PodRunning and PodReady phases.
 This was not a real regression, but our tests thought it were, which shows how careful we need to be.

 ### Huge number of handshakes slows down API server